usdaud/algotradinglib.github.io/en/pedia/x/x-price_modeling.md

 - **[Technical Indicators](../t/technical_indicators.md)**: Derived from historical price and volume data, these indicators include moving averages, relative strength index (RSI), and [Bollinger Bands](../b/bollinger_bands.md).
 - **[Sentiment Analysis](../s/sentiment_analysis.md)**: Data from news articles, social media platforms, and other textual sources can provide insight into market sentiment.

 Feature engineering is the process of converting these raw data sources into meaningful inputs for the models.
-This may involve creating new variables, normalizing data, or conducting principal component analysis (PCA) to reduce dimensionality.
+This may involve creating new variables, normalizing data, or conducting [principal component analysis](../p/principal_component_analysis_(pca).md) (PCA) to reduce dimensionality.

 ### Model Development